jorvlan/open-visualizations/README.md

 Some of the work in R is inspired by work from Neuroscientist Micah Allen et al.  (2019).
 The idea behind the ‘open-visualizations’ repository stems from the fact that (open) science - in general - lacks ‘fully’ transparent and robust visualizations, i.e., figures have always some form of ‘hidden-data’.To overcome this issue, I initially created a Jupyter Notebook written in Python (see folder Python).
 After posting a Tweet on Twitter, in which I stated that I was working on ‘open-visualizations’, Neuroscientist Micah Allen replied and advised me to check out his work on Rainclouds.
 After performing two of their tutorials, in R and Python respectively, I thought of a way to combine the raincloud approach with my own work performed in Python.
 Shortly after posting another Tweet which included some figures that I produced in R, I received a huge amount of encouraging feedback which led me to writing a tutorial in R-markdown.
 If you have any questions, suggestions for improvement or identify bugs, please open an issue in this repository.

-I'm currenrtly working on a python-version of the figures generated in R.
+I'm currently working on a python-version of the figures generated in R.

 If you use my repository for your research, please reference it (see the DOI above).